arthurrump/arthurrump.com/content/posts/20180210-wasp-podcatcher-01.md

 ---
-title: "Tales from the Development of Wasp Podcatcher - Episode 1: Kicking it off"
+title = "Tales from the Development of Wasp Podcatcher - Episode 1: Kicking it off" category = "Tales from Wasp Podcatcher" tags = [ "Wasp Podcatcher" ] date = 2018-02-10 21:55:51
-category:
-  - Tales from Wasp Podcatcher
-tags:
-  - Wasp Podcatcher
-date: 2018-02-10 21:55:51
 ---